Passport Name Change – How to Change Name on U.S. Passport?

 Did you just get married or perhaps you have been divorced?
 Requesting a passport name change from and State Department is a simple process.
-In order to do a passport name change you need to have several documents in place before applying.
+To do a passport name change, you need to have several documents in place before applying.

-A passport name change is usually required when newly married women take their husband’s last name.
-Additionally, newly divorced women sometimes plan to go back to using their maiden name.
-There are other life circumstances that may also warrant a name change, but these are the two primary reasons why someone would need to change the name on their passport.
-From time to time printing errors occur.
-This warrants correction as well.
-If your name was changed voluntarily or by court order you must follow the below directions.
+A passport name change is required when newly married women take their husband’s last name.
+Additionally, divorced women sometimes plan to go back to using their maiden name.
+Other life circumstances may also warrant a name change, but these are the two primary reasons why someone would need to change the name on their passport.
+From time to time printing errors occur on the passport, and would need to be corrected using a passport name change.
+If your name was changed voluntarily or by court order, you must follow the below directions.

-Regular processing take 4 to 6 week if you need it an emergency we recommend Fastport Passport.
+Regular processing takes 4 to 6 week if you need it an emergency we recommend Fastport Passport.
 They are able to obtain your passport in as little as ONE business day.

 - DS-5504 Application Form for Passport Name Change

 - Current Valid Passport: If you have an existing passport, you will need to submit it along with the other documents required for a name change.

 - Passport Photo: The U.S. State Department requires anyone applying for a replacement passport to provide a “2X2” photo, in color, that was taken no more than six months ago.

 - Proof of Name Change: Evidence of Passport Name Change such as marriage certificate, divorce certificate, or another court document will suffice as proof of legal name change.